-Fluwel’s new introductions stay in our category ‘New in the shop’ for a year, before they move on to the category of their kind.
-You can find these varieties now, in our webshop in the ‘New’ category and by their own kind, like ‘Tulips’ or ‘Daffodils.’
+Fluwel’s new introductions remain in our category ‘New in the shop’ for a year, before they move on to the regular category.
+You can find these varieties now, in our webshop in the ‘New’ category and also in their own category, like ‘Tulips’ or ‘Daffodils.’
 Of course, I wholeheartedly hope that this new selection of flowerbulbs contains something that makes you just as happy as it makes me!

 Where did I meet these new varieties?